Ombuds services were offered throughout the SRCD Biennial meeting to provide a fair, equitable, respectful, and harassment-free environment for all.

 About the 2021 Biennial Meeting Ombuds

-Kathleen (Kathy) H. Canul is serving as the ombuds for the SRCD 2021 Biennial Meeting.
+Kathleen (Kathy) H. Canul served as the ombuds for the SRCD 2021 Biennial Meeting.
 Kathy is the Director of Ombuds Services at the University of California, Los Angeles (UCLA) where she addresses concerns across this large and diverse public institution via alternative dispute resolution strategies.
 She is also an international ombuds consultant for the Global Green Growth Institute (GGGI), an inter-governmental organization combating climate change.
 Prior to this role, she was the University Ombudsman for the University of California, Irvine.
 Additionally, she has served as the Ombudsperson for the Annual Meeting of the American Institute of Archaeology/Society for Classical Studies (AIA/SCS) and the Annual Convention for the Society for Personality and Social Psychology (SPSP).
 For over 20 years, Kathleen has conducted workshops on diversity and provided continuing education courses on enhancing respect and managing bullying and harassment in the workplace, specifically addressing the experiences of women, BIPOC, and the LGBTQ community.
 She is a former professor of cross cultural and LatinX psychology and a licensed psychologist who provides pro bono capacity-building skills and training to nonprofit organizations focusing on educational and health disparities.
 Kathleen earned both a Ph.D. and M.S. in Clinical Psychology from Washington State University and a B.A. in Psychology from the University of California, Irvine.
 She is a certified mediator and a member of the International Ombudsman Association (IOA).
 She is bilingual and speaks Spanish fluently.

 How can I contact the ombuds during the meeting?